-The Alliance is committed to promoting awareness of child abuse issues throughout its training and learning programmes for adults.
-We are also committed to empowering young children, through our early childhood curriculum, promoting their right to be strong, resilient and listened to.
+We are committed to promoting awareness of child abuse issues throughout our training and learning programmes for adults.
+We are also committed to empowering children through our early childhood curriculum, promoting their right to be strong, resilient and listened to.